5 Differences Between Assisted Living and Independent Living

 2. What’s Life Like at an Assisted Living Community?

 Residents in assisted living communities are typically 65 and older and have specific medical or personal care concerns needing ongoing attention.
-A big difference between assisted living and independent living is assisted living provides licensed nurses on staff as well as resident care attendants.
+A big difference between assisted living and independent living is that assisted living provides licensed nurses on staff as well as resident care attendants.
 Daily personal activities provided can include assistance with hygiene, grooming, dressing, and transferring.

 Assistance with personal hygiene, mobility assistance, and medication management are all examples of services provided in an assisted living community.
 Service packages may also have more options with regards to housekeeping and laundry.
-Assisted senior living communities are licensed by the state, must follow state rules and regulations, and are routinely inspected.
+Assisted senior living communities are licensed by the state, must follow state rules and regulations are routinely inspected.

 3. What Amenities and Services Are Included in Assisted Living?